ericf/express-handlebars/README.md

 **Note:** If you configure Express to look for views in a custom location (e.g., `app.set('views', 'some/path/')`), you will need to reflect that by passing an updated path as the `partialsDir` property in your configuration.

 **Note:** Multiple partials dirs can be used by making `partialsDir` an array of strings, and/or config objects as described above.
 The namespacing feature is useful if multiple partials dirs are used and their file paths might clash.

+#### `partialsAddress`
+The URL where the partials templates reside or an object with the following properties:

+* `path`: The string URL to the location of partial templates.
+Can be a single template location or the URL endpoint containing the array of templates defined under `templates`.
+* `namespace`: Optional string namespace to prefix the partial names.
+* `templates`: Optional collection of templates names in the form `['index.handlebars', 'home.handlebars']`.
+If using multiple templates defined at one endpoint, they must all be defined here - we don't have the ability to traverse the files available at the URL.
+Further, requests are made without modifying the template names.
+If you provide `[index, home]` then we will make a request to `/index` or `/home`.
+If `[index.handlebars, home.handlebars]` is provided, the request is made to `/index.handlebars` and `/home.handlebars` - therefore providing the file extension is critical.
+It is also not possible to fetch all the partials in one go - each parial listed is fetched one by one.
+However, if configured parials are cached locally.

 #### `defaultLayout`
 The string name or path of a template in the `layoutsDir` to use as the default layout.
 This is overridden by a `layout` specified in the app or response `locals`. **Note:** A falsy value will render without a layout; e.g., `res.render('home', {layout: false});`.